Practical graph signal sampling with log-linear size scaling

-A common model for smooth graph signals assumes that most of their energy lies in a specific set of eigenvectors of the graph Laplacian or other graph operator \cite{shuman2013emerging}.
-Thus, the problem of selecting the best sampling set naturally translates to the problem of selecting a subset of the eigenvector matrix of the graph Laplacian \cite{anis2015efficient}.
+A common model for smooth graph signals assumes that most of their energy is localized in the subspace spanned by a subset of eigenvectors of the graph Laplacian or other graph operator \cite{shuman2013emerging}.
+Thus, the problem of selecting the best sampling set naturally translates to the problem of selecting a submatrix of the matrix of eigenvectors of the graph Laplacian \cite{anis2015efficient}.
 Specifically, the problem reduces to a row/column subset selection similar to linear measurement sensor selection problem \cite{joshi2008sensor}.
-One way to look at the matrix subset selection is as a design of experiments problem, for which there exists a rich literature \cite{atkinson2007optimum}.
 In the graph signal sampling context, several papers leverage this knowledge to propose novel algorithms --- \cite{shomorony2014sampling, chen2015discrete, tsitsvero2016signals, tremblay2017graph, chamon2017greedy, wang2018optimal}.
 We refer the reader to \cite{tanaka2020sampling} for a recent comprehensive review of the literature on this topic.

 However, to solve the graph sampling set selection problem, row/column selection needs to be applied on the matrix of eigenvectors of the graph Laplacian (or those of some other suitable graph operator).
-The corresponding eigendecomposition is an $O(n^3)$ operation for an $n\times n$ matrix\footnote{In practice only the first $\bwidth{}$ eigenvectors are needed if the signal is bandlimited to the first $\bwidth{}$ frequencies, but even this can be a complex problem (e.g., a signal bandlimited to the top 10\% frequencies of a graph with millions of nodes).
-For simplicity we describe these as full decomposition methods, even though in practice only a subset of eigenvectors is needed.}.
+The corresponding eigendecomposition is an $O(n^3)$ operation for an $n\times n$ matrix\footnote{In practice if the signal is bandlimited to the lowest $\bwidth{}$ frequencies, only $\bwidth{}$ eigenvectors need to be computed, but even this can be a complex problem (e.g., a signal bandlimited to the top 10\% frequencies of a graph with millions of nodes).
+For simplicity, we describe these as full decomposition methods, even though in practice only a subset of eigenvectors is needed.}.
 This makes it impractical for large graphs in machine learning, social networks, and other applications, for which the cost of eigendecomposition would be prohibitive.
 Thus, methods that solve this subset selection problem without explicitly requiring eigendecomposition are valuable.